TFI International Inc. (NYSE:TFII) Short Interest Up 37.6% in October

-TFI International Inc. (NYSE:TFII) was the target of a large growth in short interest in October.
+TFI International Inc. (NYSE:TFII) saw a significant growth in short interest in the month of October.
 As of October 29th, there was short interest totalling 376,700 shares, a growth of 37.6% from the October 14th total of 273,800 shares.
 Approximately 0.5% of the shares of the company are short sold.
-Based on an average trading volume of 198,800 shares, the short-interest ratio is presently 1.9 days.
+Based on an average trading volume of 198,800 shares, the days-to-cover ratio is currently 1.9 days.

+A number of research analysts have issued reports on TFII shares.
+Stephens reissued an “overweight” rating and issued a $104.95 price target (down from $114.00) on shares of TFI International in a report on Tuesday, July 27th.
+Zacks Investment Research upgraded TFI International from a “hold” rating to a “buy” rating and set a $125.00 price objective for the company in a research report on Wednesday.
+National Bank Financial restated an “outperform” rating and issued a C$104.95 price objective (down from C$137.00) on shares of TFI International in a research report on Tuesday, July 27th.
+BMO Capital Markets restated a “market perform” rating and issued a $104.95 price objective (up from $100.00) on shares of TFI International in a research report on Tuesday, July 27th.
+Finally, Desjardins boosted their price objective on TFI International from C$158.00 to C$161.00 and gave the company a “buy” rating in a research report on Tuesday, November 2nd.
+Three investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
+According to MarketBeat.com, TFI International has an average rating of “Buy” and a consensus price target of $123.28.

+A number of large investors have recently modified their holdings of TFII.
+FORA Capital LLC acquired a new position in shares of TFI International in the 1st quarter valued at $33,000.
+Private Capital Group LLC lifted its stake in shares of TFI International by 15.2% in the 3rd quarter.
+Private Capital Group LLC now owns 781 shares of the company’s stock valued at $80,000 after purchasing an additional 103 shares during the last quarter.
+Distillate Capital Partners LLC acquired a new position in shares of TFI International in the 3rd quarter valued at $238,000.
+TradeLink Capital LLC acquired a new position in shares of TFI International in the 3rd quarter valued at $522,000.
+Finally, Mitsubishi UFJ Trust & Banking Corp acquired a new position in shares of TFI International in the 2nd quarter valued at $694,000.
+Institutional investors own 56.94% of the company’s stock.

-TFI International (NYSE:TFII) last posted its quarterly earnings data on Thursday, October 28th.
-The company reported $1.46 EPS for the quarter, topping analysts’ consensus estimates of $1.30 by $0.16.
-The company had revenue of $2.09 billion for the quarter, compared to analyst estimates of $2.01 billion.
+TFI International (NYSE:TFII) last issued its earnings results on Thursday, October 28th.
+The company reported $1.46 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.30 by $0.16.
+The company had revenue of $2.09 billion during the quarter, compared to analysts’ expectations of $2.01 billion.
 TFI International had a return on equity of 22.94% and a net margin of 8.66%.
-The business’s revenue was up 123.7% on a year-over-year basis.
-During the same quarter in the previous year, the firm earned $0.94 earnings per share.
-As a group, equities analysts forecast that TFI International will post 4.9 earnings per share for the current year.
+The firm’s quarterly revenue was up 123.7% on a year-over-year basis.
+During the same period in the prior year, the business earned $0.94 EPS.
+On average, equities analysts anticipate that TFI International will post 4.9 earnings per share for the current year.

-Several brokerages have commented on TFII.
-Zacks Investment Research raised TFI International from a “hold” rating to a “buy” rating and set a $125.00 price target on the stock in a research report on Wednesday.
-Cowen lifted their price target on TFI International from $112.00 to $119.00 and gave the stock an “outperform” rating in a research report on Wednesday, September 15th.
-Desjardins lifted their price target on TFI International from C$158.00 to C$161.00 and gave the stock a “buy” rating in a research report on Tuesday, November 2nd.
-TD Securities dropped their price target on TFI International from C$165.00 to C$160.00 and set a “hold” rating on the stock in a research report on Monday, November 1st.
-Finally, Credit Suisse Group lifted their price target on TFI International from $102.00 to $122.00 and gave the stock an “outperform” rating in a research report on Tuesday, July 27th.
-Three equities research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
-Based on data from MarketBeat.com, TFI International presently has an average rating of “Buy” and an average price target of $123.28.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Bank of New York Mellon Corp lifted its stake in shares of TFI International by 12.4% during the third quarter.
-Bank of New York Mellon Corp now owns 97,547 shares of the company’s stock valued at $9,967,000 after acquiring an additional 10,746 shares during the period.
-Marshall Wace LLP acquired a new position in shares of TFI International during the third quarter valued at $3,855,000.
-Credit Suisse AG lifted its stake in shares of TFI International by 21.9% during the third quarter.
-Credit Suisse AG now owns 151,676 shares of the company’s stock valued at $15,499,000 after acquiring an additional 27,213 shares during the period.
-Geode Capital Management LLC lifted its stake in shares of TFI International by 1.0% during the third quarter.
-Geode Capital Management LLC now owns 35,810 shares of the company’s stock valued at $3,735,000 after acquiring an additional 348 shares during the period.
-Finally, EAM Global Investors LLC acquired a new position in shares of TFI International during the third quarter valued at $1,376,000.
-56.94% of the stock is currently owned by institutional investors and hedge funds.
+The business also recently announced a quarterly dividend, which was paid on Friday, October 15th.
+Shareholders of record on Thursday, September 30th were issued a $0.182 dividend.
+This represents a $0.73 annualized dividend and a yield of 0.67%.
+The ex-dividend date was Wednesday, September 29th.
+TFI International’s payout ratio is currently 16.31%.

 TFI International Company Profile